dshadxw/Survey/README.md

 # Survey
-Just a short project I did after following the course in FreeCodeCamp.
+Just a short survey project I did in HTML and CSS.